shalvah/RemindMeOfThisTweet/CONTRIBUTING.md

 ## Manual testing
 To test the service manually, you'll probably want to run `npm run local` first to start up all the functions locally.
 Then:

 - To trigger a new reminder, run `npm run reminder`.
-This will trigger a fake webhook event containing a reminder tweet (for five minutes from now) and pass it to the `handleAccountActivity` function, so it looks like it came from the actual Twitter API.
+This will trigger a fake webhook event containing a reminder tweet (for ten minutes from now) and pass it to the `handleAccountActivity` function, so it looks like it came from the actual Twitter API.

 ## Automated tests
 Tests are written in Jest (the `tests/` folder).
 The unit tests cover the time parsing features and behaviour of the service, while the integration tests test behaviour from when a webhook is received (with the Twitter API mocked to an extent).